Algorithmic Extensions of Dirac's Theorem

 The first two conditional operators handle the most trivial cases of the problem.
 The first conditional operator is for the case $k=0$, which corresponds to trivial yes-instances by Corollary~\ref{thm:relaxed_st_path}.
 The second operator ensures that parameters $k$ and $|B|$ are small enough compared to $\delta(G-B)$ to apply results discussed earlier in this section.
 If they are not, the algorithm just employs the algorithm from \Cref{prop:longest_cycle} for \textsc{Long $(s,t)$-Path}, which works in $2^{\Oh(\delta(G-B)+k)}\cdot\polyn=2^{\Oh(k+|B|)}\cdot\polyn$.

 When the third conditional operator is reached, Lemma~\ref{lemma:st_path_or_tunnel} can indeed be applied to the input instance.
-Thus, in polynomial time either an $(s,t)$-path of length at least $\delta(G-B)+k$ is found, or an $(s,t)$-path $P$ and two paths $P_1, P_2$ are found.
+Thus, in polynomial time either an $(s,t)$-path of length at least $\delta(G-B)+k$ is found, or an $(s,t)$-path $P$ with $V(P)\cup B=V(G)$ is found, or an $(s,t)$-path $P$ and two paths $P_1, P_2$ are found.
 The paths $P_1$ and $P_2$ induce an \bananadec for $P$ in $(G,B)$.
 If the path of length at least $\delta(G-B)+k$ is found, our algorithm correctly decides that the given instance is a yes-instance and stops.
 Otherwise, it enters the third conditional operator body.

 The conditional operator in line \ref{alg:line:ham_path} checks that we should deal with the case covered by Lemma~\ref{lemma:almost_ham_path}.
 We shall now explain this in detail.
 Suppose that we enter the conditional operator body, i.e., \ $V(P)\cup B=V(G)$.
 Since the length of $P$ is at most $\delta(G-B)+k-1$, we get that $\delta(G-B)+k+|B|\ge |V(G)|$.
 Since this operator can be reached only if $5(k+|B|)\le |V(G)|$, we can apply Lemma~\ref{lemma:almost_ham_path} to our instance.
 We can now look for an $(s,t)$-path that contains all vertices in $V(G-B)$.
-Clearly, any such path is a hamiltonian path in the graph $G-B'$ for some $B'\subseteq B$ with $s,t\notin B'$.
-To achieve that any hamiltonian path in $G-B'$ corresponds to an $(s,t)$-path, we add two additional vertices $s', t'$ of degree one to obtain the graph $H$.
+Clearly, any such path is a Hamiltonian path in the graph $G-B'$ for some $B'\subseteq B$ with $s,t\notin B'$.
+To achieve that any Hamiltonian path in $G-B'$ corresponds to an $(s,t)$-path, we add two additional vertices $s', t'$ of degree one to obtain the graph $H$.

 Moreover, in the graph $H$ all vertices have degree at least $\delta(G-B)$, except, probably, at most $|B|+2$ vertices.
 We know that $2\delta(G-B)>|V(H)|$, so we can apply one of the two FPT-algorithms from \Cref{theorem:JansenKN} for solving \textsc{Hamiltonian Path} in $H$.
 This algorithm runs in $2^{\Oh(|B|+2)}\cdot\polyn$ time.
 Thus, the longest path in $G-B$ is found by the algorithm for the correct choice of $B'$.